inspec/inspec-k8s/docs-chef-io/content/k8s_deployments.md

 end
 ```

-### Deployments for specified namespace must exist and test its properties
+Deployments for specified namespace must exist and test its properties:

 ```ruby
 describe k8s_deployments(namespace: 'kube-system') do